aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/txt-to-png/_index.md

 The following example demonstrates how to convert TXT to PNG in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert TXT into PNG.
+Follow the easy steps to convert TXT to PNG.
 Upload your TXT file, then simply save it as PNG file.
 For both TXT reading and PNG writing you can use fully qualified filenames.
 The output PNG content and formatting will be identical to the original TXT document.

 {{% /blocks/products/pf/agp/text %}}